How to install Nginx on Fedora?

 0. Prerequisites to install Nginx on Fedora.

-You’ll need a computer or server that has the latest copy of Fedora Linux installed (clean install with no default webserver) and a root (or root equivalent) user account to install the software.
+You’ll need a computer or server that has the latest copy of Fedora Linux installed (clean installation with no default web server) and a root (or root equivalent) user account to install the software.

 1. Updating the Fedora Linux.